Rajathbail/hillnote-publish/README.md

 <img width="1496" height="772" alt="image" src="https://github.com/user-attachments/assets/e5cf7d32-ec03-414d-8a49-390ea727679f" />

-Transform your Hillnote workspace into a beautiful, SEO-optimized documentation website with Next.js and modern UI components.
+Transform your Hillnote workspace into a beautiful, SEO-optimized documentation website and blog with Next.js and modern UI components.

 ## 🚀 Overview

-`@hillnote/publish` is a complete documentation generation system that converts your Hillnote markdown workspace into a production-ready Next.js website.
-Simply run one command to set up the entire documentation system in your Next.js project.
+`@hillnote/publish` is a complete documentation and blog generation system that converts your Hillnote markdown workspace into a production-ready Next.js website.
+Simply run one command to set up the entire documentation system, and optionally add a full-featured blog with draft/publish workflow.

 ## ✨ Features

 - 📚 Beautiful documentation UI with hierarchical navigation sidebar
+- 📰 Full-featured blog system with draft/publish workflow
 - 🎨 Dark/Light theme support with next-themes
 - 📱 Fully responsive design
 - 🔍 Built-in search functionality across all documents